Whole Body PET-CT Scan

 PET-FDG scan of tuberculosis

-An important milestone came in 1997 when the FDA gave approval for the utilisation of PET as an imaging tool in the area of diagnostics.
+An important milestone came in 1997 when the FDA approved the utilisation of PET as an imaging tool in diagnostics.
 Subsequently, PET-FDG became an established imaging modality in the clinical assessment of many neoplasms, finding a role also in non-malignant diseases such as dementia, myocardial ischaemia, inflammation and infection.

 The principle of PET imaging